Sautéed carrots are the perfect healthy side dish. After all, carrots are packed with natural sweetness, are high in vitamins, and epitomize “crunch.”

 Easy to make, all you need is baby carrots, lots of butter, a few fresh seasonings, and there you have it – fresh sautéed carrots ready for your next dinner or quick holiday side.

-Of course, sautéed carrots don’t have to just be for weekend dinners; served up with fresh herbs, sautéed carrots are a beautiful, easy holiday vegetable side dish that the whole family (especially fans of carrots) will appreciate!
+Sautéed carrots don’t have to just be for weeknight dinners; served up with fresh herbs, sautéed carrots are also a great choice for a holiday vegetable side dish like Easter or Thanksgiving.

 Simple Ingredients